Aravind00Kumar/_seed/README.md

-# Angularjs 2.0 seed
+# Angular 2.0 seed
-Angularjs 2.0 seed project with typescript in Visual Studio Code Editor
+A basic angular 2.0 seed project in typescript with Visual Studio Code Editor

 # How to setup
 - Download Visual Studio Code Editor